decretist/Dissertation/Chapter0/chapter0.md

 Friedberg edition of the *Decretum* to which I apply the transformations defined by Winroth’s appendix.
-I define the second-recension *dicta* as the *dicta* (*ante* and *post*, but not *init.*) in the first and second parts of Friedberg with the proxy first-recension text generated by applying the Winroth transformations subtracted away or masked off.
+I define the second-recension *dicta* as the *dicta* (*ante* and *post*, but not *init.*) in the first and second parts of Friedberg remaining after the proxy first-recension text generated by applying the Winroth transformations has been subtracted.

 [^11]: @jansen_medieval_2009; @somerville_prefaces_1998; and
 @thompson_treatise_1993 have been particularly helpful resources